heuripedes/sdlarch/README.md

-# nanoarch
+# sdlarch

-nanoarch is a small libretro frontend (nanoarch.c has less than 1000 lines of code) created for educational purposes.
+sdlarch is a small libretro frontend (sdlarch.c has less than 1000 lines of code) created for educational purposes.
 It only provides the required (video, audio and basic input) features to run most non-libretro-gl cores and there's no UI or configuration support.